 It comes with the right thickness and offers the right amount of warmth for slightly cold days.
 Though, I have to say it again, if your hands are sensitive, you might want to consider the Ipsoot gloves instead.

-Your thoughts on this Markhof Pro 2.0 gloves review?
+What are your thoughts on this Markhof Pro 2.0 gloves review?
+What are the best winter photography gloves in your opinion?
 Let us know in the comments below!